 In addition, many trust based schemes do not wish to carry the risk of looking after members’ money throughout retirement when they may need to make a series of decisions as they progress through retirement.
 When you add to this the complexity of how employees decide whether some type of drawdown, or perhaps an insurance product such as an annuity is more suitable for their income needs.
 In practical terms it could be extremely challenging for employers and trustees to offer a comprehensive service to meet all needs without having a trusted service provider to support them.

-WEALTH at work have a comprehensive service offering to help your employees meet their needs are met – not just at the point of retirement but in the years leading up to retirement and beyond.
+WEALTH at work have a comprehensive service offering to help your employees ensure their needs are met – not just at the point of retirement but in the years leading up to retirement and beyond.

 There are 3 simple questions to address when considering retirement options; these have not changed because of the budget however, the answers to those questions may have done.